severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 *3500 characters including spaces*

 WizMe is about creating a small, social, friendly robot to help refugee children to turn the complex experience of their journey across the world into a powerful story that they will be able to show and tell while seeking asylum.

-The project is deeply cross sector, involving in a close partnership between technology (robotics), arts (mediated story-telling, sound design), interaction design and privacy experts.

-We will create a small social companion robot,

-non-verbal

-WizMe will develop and demonstrate the need for a global approach to social HRI with an ambitious, high-impact, socially meaningful application.
-Over the duration of the project, I will create a new companion robot to support young, isolated refugees in their asylum-seeking process.

-The robots will be used by field practitioners (charities and NGO) in refugee camps and safe-houses across Europe to support the children by offering a one-to-one social interaction, in their language.
-The robots will be designed in close cooperation with designers and visual artists with exceptional knowledge of the refugees' realities, and one of the key role of the robots will be to collect the children's stories, as these stories are
+The robots (we plan to build a total of five units over the course of the project) will be used by field practitioners (primarily by ArtRefuge UK, with possible extension to other charities and NGOs) in refugee camps and safe-houses across Europe to support the children.
+Supported by the staff, the robot and the child engage into a non-threatening social interaction, in which the child is invited, little by little, to recount her/his journey and personal life.
+The duration and frequency of the interventions is flexible and would be tailored to each child's needs; over the course of one to three weeks, we would typically envision one 30-min long interaction every day.

-, designed from the ground-up with privacy and stringent ethical principles

-migrant children who might lack the otherwise needed support for a successful integration (different cultures and social norms; absence of local, culturally integrated, relatives; language barriers; etc.).

-Importance of establishing long-term trust; relation to privacy.
+Following the ArtRefuge approach, as well as the interactions created by Chloé Meineck on her previous Trove project, the child is invited to tell her/his story in many different way, using a variety of supports: narration, drawings, paintings, plasticine, small toy figures, etc. The robot records (pictures, videos, sounds) these representations, and also actively engage with the child, showing curiosity, non-judgmental emotional responses, and nudging the child to tell more, show more.

+Critically, while the robot will be able to understand and record the textual transcription of the what the child tells (multi-lingual speech recognition), the robot itself will purposefully *not* speak, using instead *non-verbal* communication mechanisms (non-verbal utterances using sounds, gaze, joint attention, communicative motions, etc).
+In particular, the *soundscape* of the robot will be designed by Dave Meckin, an expert on sound design for vulnerable children.
+The purpose is to create an approachable, non-threatening, non-judgmental, *social* interaction with the child, and effectively establish the interaction into a trusted physical and emotional *safe-space* for the child.

+The work will initially focus on one-to-one interactions, and might evolve towards interactions with small groups (2-3) of children if deemed desirable after the first field deployments.

+The robot design will put an strong emphasise on the practicalities of using technology in difficult environments like a refugee camp: the hardware will be rugged, modular (so that broken parts can easily be replaced), the robot's cover will be made out of silicon to protect the robot against water, dust, shocks.
+The robot will be entirely self-sufficient, not requiring any specific wifi or phone network to operate.
+We aim at having a typical battery autonomy of one full day.

+Another critical aspect of the project relates to how the robot will store and protect the potentially highly sensitive data that is recorded during the interactions.
+Data will only be stored on the robot itself (no external cloud storage), and records will be strongly encrypted (ie, even if the robot is seized, the data will not be accessible).
+We will research secure, yet child-friendly, mechanisms to identify the child and ensure that only her/him can access her/his personal data.
+This will likely involve a combination of picture-based passwords and facial recognition.

 ### Why do you think this approach will be effective?